Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Young times

 \section{Young times}

 In \cite[Chapter 6]{Alves} using hyperbolic times, the author introduces a technique for constructing a Young tower applicable to non-uniformly expanding maps.
 However, this method does not readily extend to random systems.
 To address this issue, we propose a solution by defining the concept of Young times.
-In broad terms, Young times can be described as hyperbolic times that exhibit a bounded return to a reference set.
+In broad terms, Young times can be described as hyperbolic times such that $f_\omega^n$ presents bounded distortion estimates when returning to the reference set.

 This section formally introduces the notion of Young times (see Definition \ref{YoungTijmen}).
-To this end, we first establish two essential lemmas that are crucial to the definition of Young times and the construction of the random Young tower.
+To this end, we first establish two essential lemmas which are crucial to the definition of Young times and the construction of the random Young tower.
 Recall that we denote by $m$ the Lebesgue measure on $\mathbb S^1$.